ejsantos1001/Apple-Cherry/README.md

 ## Motiviation

 Project arose from the need of our testing team to have some form of machine assistance to execute repeated tests.
-After evaluating different tools, it is found that  robot-framework plus python is the best fit, due their readability and powerfull libararies.
+After evaluating different tools, it is found that  robot-framework plus python is the best fit.

 ## Installation